Threshold Vault presents

 2-of-3

-The minimum viable backup for personal use.
+A complete backup for personal use.
 Survives one device loss or one location compromise.

 Recommended holders